 PROGRAMME

-Professor Judy Robertson (University of Edinburgh), Jedidah Ajala (student at the University of Edinburgh), and Stuart Caddell (Headteacher at Gairloch High School)
+Professor Judy Robertson (University of Edinburgh), Jedidah Ajala (student at the University of Edinburgh), and Stuart Clark (Headteacher at Newton Mearns High School)

 This session will explore AI from 3 different perspectives: academic, school leader/teacher and pupil perspectives.